 Later at the canteen we offered to share some bread, Bulgarian salami, and cheese with the Belgians.
 "How nice."
 "No," my wife replied.
 "My husband made me schlep all this food up, and I don't want to lug it all back down."

 The Belgian couple, Simon and Ella, joined us outside and we chatted as night fell.
-They had become engaged just a few days ago at a campsite on the banks of the Danube, the only witness to the event being a dog; judging by the picture they showed, the dog seemed unaware of the event's significance.
+They had become engaged just a few days ago at a campsite on the banks of the Danube, the only witness to the event being a dog, who seemed unaware of the event's significance, judging by the picture they showed.
 The couple seemed eager to share the engagement news with someone, as they were waiting until their return to Belgium to tell family and friends.

 Hearing English, a man came by, announcing he was from "Hrvatska" (Croatia).
 Bird watching in the Balkans, Vanya had no tent, but set up a sleeping bag on the tiled porch ("still warm from the sun").